 We can also use a modal verb like ‘can’, ‘will’, 'would', or ‘should’ + not to make a sentence negative.

 It’s very common to use contractions in speech and informal writing.
 In fact, English speakers rarely use ‘do not,’ 'cannot,' or ‘will not’ except when we want to really emphasize ‘not.’

 The video below is a funny rap song demonstrating the use of all the negative contractions in English.
 Several of them (especially daren't, mayn't, shan't) are almost never used, at least in American English.

-(This only shows on computers or tablets.
+(This video only shows on computers or tablets.
 It's too large for a phone screen.)

 If you liked that video, you might also like his Positive Contractions, on the English Contractions page (with an explanation and examples as well as the video.)